dotnet/upgrade-assistant/README.md

 As you upgrade projects from .NET Framework to .NET (STS, LTS, or preview), it will be very useful to be familiar with relevant [porting documentation](https://docs.microsoft.com/dotnet/core/porting/).

-Web scenarios can be especially challenging, so it you are upgrading an ASP.NET app, be sure to read [ASP.NET Core migration documentation](https://docs.microsoft.com/aspnet/core/migration/proper-to-2x).
+Web scenarios can be especially challenging, so if you are upgrading an ASP.NET app, be sure to read [ASP.NET Core migration documentation](https://docs.microsoft.com/aspnet/core/migration/proper-to-2x).
 If you are unfamiliar with ASP.NET Core, you should also read [ASP.NET Core fundamentals documentation](https://docs.microsoft.com/aspnet/core/fundamentals) to learn about important ASP.NET Core concepts (hosting, middleware, routing, etc.).

 The following tutorials will give you a sense of how to upgrade ASP.NET, Windows Forms, and WPF applications to .NET (STS, LTS, or preview) using the Upgrade Assistant:
 - [Upgrade an ASP.NET MVC App to .NET 6 with the .NET Upgrade Assistant](https://docs.microsoft.com/en-us/dotnet/core/porting/upgrade-assistant-aspnetmvc)